-How Trump Criminalized 11 Million with a Stroke of His Pen
+How Trump Criminalized 11 Million With A Stroke of His Pen

-The notion that some immigrants in the United States illegally are more deserving of the right to stay than others has been a tenet of our immigration policies for some time.
+The notion that some immigrants in the United States illegally are more deserving of the right to stay than others has been a tenet of U.S. immigration policies for some time.

-President Obama often alluded to it when he talked about how the government should determine who to deport.
-"Felons, not families," he said in 2014, suggesting that some immigrants are good, and others are bad.
+President Barack Obama often alluded to it when he talked about how the government should determine whom to deport.
+"Felons, not families," he said in 2014, suggesting that some immigrants are good and others are bad.

 Some advocates rejected this proposition, highlighting, for example, immigrants with criminal convictions whose families are American in every measurable way.
 Other advocates acknowledged that protection from deportation for some would necessarily be won at the expense of others.

 This fissure led to ruptures within the broader immigrant-rights movement.
-Grassroots groups like the National Day Laborer Organizing Network argued that mainstream, inside-the-beltway groups were willing to sacrifice certain immigrants, like those with convictions, in order to secure protections for others whom they believed appeared as more sympathetic, like Dreamers.
+Grass-roots groups like the National Day Laborer Organizing Network argued that mainstream, inside-the-Beltway groups were willing to sacrifice certain immigrants, like those with convictions, to secure protections for others who they believed appeared as more sympathetic, like DREAMers.

-President Donald Trump's executive order on immigration enforcement has the potential to completely re-frame this conversation, and by extension, forge stronger alliances among advocacy groups that have until now seen themselves as fighting for disparate segments of the nation's undocumented population.
+President Trump's executive order on immigration enforcement has the potential to completely reframe this conversation, and by extension, forge stronger alliances among advocacy groups that have until now seen themselves as fighting for disparate segments of the nation's unauthorized population.

 The unauthorized immigrants that the executive order says will be top deportation priorities include: